 Ending the global water crisis is essential if we are to save lives and end extreme poverty.
 These are problems that can be solved in our lifetime.

-Every day, more than 800 children under 5 die from diarrhea caused by contaminated water, poor sanitation, and unsafe hygiene practices.
+Every day, more than 1,000 children under 5 die from diseases caused by contaminated water, poor sanitation, and unsafe hygiene practices.

-One in 10 people on the planet still have no access to clean water.
-That’s 771 million people who lack basic drinking water access, with 122 million people still using surface water as their source.
+There are 703 million people who lack basic drinking water access, with 115 million people still using surface water as their source.

 The global water crisis disproportionately impacts women and girls who spend an estimated 200 million hours hauling water every day.